 Consider a few factors when you’re deciding which type of drug or alcohol rehab is right for you.
 Good candidates for outpatient treatment programs typically share these characteristics:

 - Needs to attend to work, school, or family obligations

 - Has already completed detox

 - Has a home environment that doesn’t trigger cravings

 You probably need inpatient treatment if you’re experiencing a mental health crisis, don’t have a stable home environment, or are in need of acute detoxification.

 The Best Outpatient Treatment Program for You

 Are you struggling with dependency and want to get sober?
 Whether you use opiates, stimulants, alcohol, or another substance, help is within your reach.
-There are so many outpatient programs in the Long Island, Queens, and Staten Island area that is trying to pick the right one for you or your loved one can feel overwhelming.
-Here at Long Island Interventions, our addiction professionals know the best options in-depth and have a vast network of resources to help you find an outpatient treatment program that’s tailored to your needs.
-Give us a call for a referral to outpatient programs in the Long Island area and out of state.
+There are so many outpatient programs in the Long Island, Queens, and Staten Island areas.
+Here at Long Island Interventions, our interventionists have years of experiencing in helping addicts and alcoholics take the first step in entering an outpatient rehab.
+Give us a call to learn more!

 Outpatient programs are not directly offered by Long Island Interventions.
 However, we do recognize that this type of addiction treatment is often necessary and vital to one’s long-term recovery from substance abuse.
 If you or a loved one require any services that we do not offer, we would be glad to refer you to one of our trusted affiliate providers.